Updated : 10/12/2015

-If your insurance policy comes from a country that applies higher liability coverage than the EU minimum, you will be covered up to that amount throughout the EU.
+If your insurance policy is from a country that applies higher liability coverage than the EU minimum, you will be covered up to that amount throughout the EU.

-If the actual damage exceeds the maximum amount in the country where the accident happened and you do not have higher cover in your insurance policy, you will have to pay the difference.
+If the actual damage exceeds the maximum amount in the country where the accident happened, and you don't have higher cover in your insurance policy, you will have to pay the difference.